|Standing (Left to Right): Kenneth E. Fetrow, President Al Bienstock, John P. Gaspich, Jr., Vice President John V. Thomas, and Nathan P. Silcox|

 As a Hampden Township Commissioner, Nate founded the Veterans Recognition Committee, which hosts the Township’s Memorial Day Service, holds an annual Golf Outing, and is leading the efforts to establish a Veterans Memorial.
 Nate also established an annual Hampden Breakfast with Business Leaders with the West Shore Chamber of Commerce.
 During his tenure, Armitage Golf Course was voted Simply the Best 3 out of 4 years while Nate served as liaison to the Golf Advisory Board; the COG won the Harrisburg Chamber’s 2013 Government Leader of the Year Award; and the Planning Commission has been lauded by Cumberland County as one of the area’s best.

 Nate was born and raised in Silver Spring Township, graduated from Cumberland Valley School District, earned a Bachelor of Arts degree in Political Science from Lock Haven University and received his Masters in Public Administration from Penn State Harrisburg.
-He is a member of New Covenant Fellowship Presbyterian Church.
-He volunteers for Hampden Youth Baseball, the Central PA HOBY Model Legislature Committee, Junior Achievement, and is a member of the West Shore Elks Club.
+He is a member and Deacon at New Covenant Fellowship Presbyterian Church.
+He volunteers for Hampden Youth Baseball, the Central PA HOBY Model Legislature Committee, Junior Achievement, helped found the Central PA Fish Tank Scholarship Program and is a member of the West Shore Elks Club.
 He is married to Magisterial District Judge Kathryn Silcox, and has two children.

 |Kenneth E. Fetrow